-Operators should check their track each day and note any major cuts or damage that may have occurred during previous to guide/drive lugs or tread lugs is the appearance of several damaged lugs or tread in the same area, or a repeating pattern of darmage.
+Operators should check their track each day and note any major cuts or damage that may have occurred during previous operation.
+A common indication of a cut or foreign object damage warranty administrator.
+The track owner or authorized agent must to guide/drive lugs or tread lugs is the appearance of several damaged lugs or tread in the same area, or a repeating pattern of darmage.

 No representative or dealer has authority to make any representation, promise or agreement or modification to this warranty on behalf of Loc Performance except as stated herein.
 THERE ARE NO WARRANTIES THAT EXTEND BEYOND THE DESCRIPTION PRINTED ABOVE AND LCC PERFORMANCE DOES NOT IN ANY WAY WARRANT THE FITNESS OF THE TRACKS FOR ANY PARTICULAR PURPOSE, ALL WARRANTIES IMPLIED BY STATE LAW, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 ARE EXPRESSLY LIMITED TO THE DURATION OF THE LIMITED WARRANTIES SET FORTH ABOVE.
 Some states or provinces do not allow limitations on how long an implied warranty lasts, so the above limitation may not apply to you.
 WITH THE EXCEPTION OF ANY WARRANTIES REDUIRED BY STATE LAW.
 AS HEREBY LIMITED, THE FOREGOING EXPRESS WARRANTY IS EXCLUSIVE AND IN LIEU OF ALL OTHER WARRANTIES.
 GUARANTEES, AGREEMENTS AND SIMILAR OBLIGATIONS OF LOC PERFORMANCE WITH RESPECT TO ANY TRACK.
 LOC PERFORMANCE'S LIABILITY AND PURCHASER'S SOLE REMEDY, WHETHER IN CONTRACT, UNDER ANY WARRANTY, IN TORT (INCLUDING NEGLIGENCE), IN STRICT LIABILITY OR OTHERWISE SHALL BE LIMITED TO THE REPLACEMENT OF THE TRACKS.
 UNDER NO CIRCUMSTANCES SHALL LOC PERFORMANCE BE LIABLE FOR ANY SPECIAL, INCIDENTIAL, OR CONSEQUENTIAL DAMAGES, INCLUDING, BUT NOT LIMITED TO, PERSONAL INJURY, PROPERTY DAMAGE, DAMAGE OR LOSS OF EQUIPMENT, LOST PROFITS OR REVENUE, COSTS OF RENTING REPLACEMENTS AND OTHER ADDITIONAL EXPENSES, EVEN IF LOC PERFORMANCE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE OR LOSS.
-Some states or provinces do not allow the exclusion or limitation of incidental or consequential damages, so the above limitation or exclusion may not apply to you.
+Some states or provinces do not allow the exclusion or limitation of incidental or consequential you.

 LOC PERFORMANCE WILL NOT BE LIABLE FOR ANY DAMAGES.
-LOSSES OR EXPENSES AS A RESULT OF THE END USERS NEGLIGENCE, WHETHER DEEMED ACTIVE OR PASSIVE AND WHETHER OR NOT ANY SUCH NEGLIGENCE IS THE SOLE CAUSE.
+LOSSES OR EXPENSES AS A RESULT OF THE ENDLISER'S NEGLIGENCE, WHETHER DEEMED ACTIVE OR PASSIVE AND WHETHER OR NOT ANY SUCH NEGLIGENCE IS THE SOLE CAUSE.
 OF ANY SUCH DAMAGE, LOSS OR EXPENSE